evilmartians/liquor/doc/language-spec.md

 The _unless_ tag evaluates _cond_.
 Unless it yields a [truthful](#boolean-operators), _code_ is also evaluated.

-The _unless_ tag itself evaluates to the result of evaluating _code_, or to an empty string.
+The _unless_ tag returns the result of evaluating _code_, or an empty string.

 #### 6.1.6 capture